 What is FANG?
 Or is it FAANG?
 Or FAAMG?

-Originally coined by Jim Cramer of MSNBC, FANG is a group of high performing technology stocks that includes Facebook, Amazon, Netflix, and Google (Alphabet).
-Investors then added Apple into the list to form the acronym FAANG.
-Meanwhile, Goldman Sachs coined their own acronym, adding Microsoft to the mix, and removing Netflix, to form FAAMG as the top 5 tech companies that have been the primary drivers of growth in the US stock market.
+Originally coined by Jim Cramer of MSNBC, FANG comprises Facebook, Amazon, Netflix, and Google (Alphabet) – four of the tech industry’s most innovative and successful companies.
+Investors then added Apple to the mix to form the acronym FAANG.
+Meanwhile, Goldman Sachs created their acronym, adding Microsoft to the mix while removing Netflix, to form FAAMG – the top 5 tech companies that have been the primary drivers of growth in the US stock market.

 Regardless of what you call them, these technology companies have exhibited unprecedented growth and provided impressive returns to investors.
 Here are some key facts about them: